airtai/faststream/.faststream_gen/getting-started/logging.md

 app = FastStream(broker, logger=logger)
 ```

+!!! note
+    Doing this, you doesn't change the **CLI** logs behavior (*multiprocessing* and *hot reload* logs).
+This was done to keep your log storage clear of unnecessary stuff.

+    This logger will be used only for `FastStream` and `StreamBroker` service messages and will be passed to your function through the **Context**.

 By doing this, you will lose information about the context of the current request.
 However, you can retrieve it directly from the context anywhere in your code.

 ```python